Work C.1.18

 Taḥrīr al-Majisṭī

-An extremely popular recension of Ptolemy’s Almagest, which relies primarily on the version of Ishāq b. Ḥunayn revised by Thābit b.
-Qurra (A.1.2) but also includes a number of references to al-Ḥajjāj’s translation (A.1.1) and to the version by Thābit b.
+The most popular recension of the Almagest.
+With more than 170 known manuscript copies, this work outranks the three extant Arabic versions of the Almagest by far and appears to have entirely replaced the use of the stand-alone translations, especially in the Eastern Islamic world.
+It relies primarily on the translation by Ishāq b. Ḥunayn revised by Thābit b.
+Qurra (A.1.2), but also includes a number of references to al-Ḥajjāj’s translation (A.1.1) and to the version by Thābit b.
 Qurra (A.1.3).
-According to the authorial colophon, the treatise was finished on 5 Shawwal 644/13 February 1247, which falls in the period when al-Ṭūsī resided in the citadel of Alamut.
-He dedicated the treatise to an otherwise unknown Ḥusām al-Dīn al-Ḥasan b.
-Muḥammad al-Sīwāsī, who was wrongly assumed to be the author of a commentary on the Taḥrīr by Sezgin (cf. GAS VI).
-With more than 170 known manuscript copies, this commentary outranks the Arabic versions of the Almagest by far and appears to have entirely replaced the study of the stand-alone translations, especially in the Eastern Islamic world.
+According to the authorial colophon, al-Ṭūsī finished this work on 5 Shawwal 644/13 February 1247, while he resided at the citadel of Alamut.
+He dedicated the book to an otherwise unknown Ḥusām al-Dīn al-Ḥasan b.
+Muḥammad al-Sīwāsī, who was wrongly assumed to be the author of a commentary on the Taḥrīr by Sezgin (GAS VI).

-Appendices: The majority of the early copies of the Taḥrīr al-Majisṭī that claim to be based on an exemplar in Quṭb al-Dīn al-Shīrāzī’s handwriting include at the end a set of three short appendices on aspects of the planetary models (C.1.18a, C.1.18b, and C.1.18c; first noticed by Parra, who divides the transmission in ‘Type A’, manuscripts without appendix, and ‘Type B’, manuscripts with appendix).
+Appendices: The majority of the early copies of the Taḥrīr al-Majisṭī that claim to be based on an exemplar in Quṭb al-Dīn al-Shīrāzī’s handwriting include a set of three short appendices on aspects of the planetary models (C.1.18a, C.1.18b, and C.1.18c; first noticed by Parra, who divides the transmission in ‘Type A’, manuscripts without appendix, and ‘Type B’, manuscripts with appendix).
 These appendices are missing from early copies based on al‐Ṭūsī’s autograph, such as Tehran, Sipahsālār, 592 (662/1264, with one of the three appendices supplemented by a later hand), Istanbul, Ragıp Paşa, 913, and Tehran, Majlis, 3853.
 Also several manuscripts that claim to have been collated with the 644/1247 autograph do not comprise the appendices, namely Tehran, Dānishgāh, 1352 and Istanbul, Millet, Feyzullah Paşa 1361.
 It thus seems probable that the appendices originated in al-Shīrāzī’s circle, and that they were copied as a set at the end of the Taḥrīr by 678/1279 at the latest.
 Note that C.1.18c already appears on its own in the copy in the hand of al-ʿUrḍī’s son in Cairo, Dār al-kutub, hayʾa Talʿat 43 (670–673/1272–1274), while C.1.18a and C.1.18b are found together (but without C.1.18c) in two copies based on a manuscript from Maragha dated 663/1265, namely Cairo, Dār al-kutub, hayʾa 17 and Berlin, SBPK, Sprenger 1838.
-Although an annotator of Istanbul, Köprülü, Fazıl Ahmed Paşa 933, finished in 918/1513, attributes C.1.18a to al‐Ṭūsī himself, it seems more likely that the appendixes stem from Quṭb al-Dīn al-Shīrāzī or one of al-Ṭūsī’s other students at Maragha.
-We know of only a single manuscript that contains one or more of the appendixes without the Taḥrīr, namely the very late Tehran, Majlis, 1189 S; however, since this manuscript also contains several of al-Ṭūsī’s recensions of the Middle Books, it may stem from the same tradition.
-The fact that none of the commentaries on the Taḥrīr, nor later translations, include the appendices strengthens the assumption that the set was not perceived as part of the original work.
+Although an annotator of MS Istanbul, Köprülü, Fazıl Ahmed Paşa 933, which was finished in 918/1513, attributes the first appendix to al‐Ṭūsī himself, it thus seems more likely that the appendixes stem from Quṭb al-Dīn al-Shīrāzī or one of al-Ṭūsī’s other students at Maragha.
+We know of only very few manuscripts that contain one or more of the appendixes without the Taḥrīr, e.g., the very late Tehran, Majlis, 1189 S; however, since this manuscript also contains several of al-Ṭūsī’s recensions of the Middle Books, it probably stems from the same tradition.
+The fact that none of the commentaries on the Taḥrīr, nor the later translations mentioned below, include the appendices strengthens the assumption that the set was not perceived as part of the original work.

 Translations: A Persian version of the Taḥrīr produced by Khayr Allāh b.
 Luṭf Allāh, an engineer from Lahore and grandson of the architect of the Taj Mahal, was finished on 24 Muḥarram 1160/5 February 1747.
-The text was revised shortly before Khayr Allāh’s death by his son Muḥammad ʿAlī al-Riyāḍī and became known under the title Taqrīb al-Ṭaḥrīr al-Majisṭī (see also Storey).
+The text was revised shortly before Khayr Allāh’s death by his son Muḥammad ʿAlī al-Riyāḍī and became known under the title Taqrīb al-Ṭaḥrīr al-Majisṭī (Storey).
 Khayr Allāh’s personal copy of the Arabic version is preserved in Rampur, Raza, Arabic 3694.
 In 1732, an expanded translation of al-Ṭūsī's Taḥrīr into Sanskrit (entitled Samrāṭ Siddhānta or Siddhāntasārakaustubha) was made by Jagannātha Samrāṭ (d.
 1744) on the order of Maharaja Jai Singh II.
-This version is extant in at least 25 manuscripts and also includes references to Ulugh Beg and Ghiyāth al-Dīn Jamshīd al-Kāshī (see BEA (Achar), Pingree).
+This version is extant in at least 25 manuscripts and has additional notes referring to Ghiyāth al-Dīn Jamshīd al-Kāshī and Ulugh Beg (Pingree).
 For an edition of the Sanskrit text, see Sharma.

 [